Nougat is a classic crowd pleaser and with this festive recipe, everyone will be asking for more.

 There are two basic kinds of nougat: white and brown.
 White nougat is made with beaten egg whites and is soft, whereas brown nougat (called nougatine in French) is made with caramelized sugar and has a firmer, often crunchy texture.”

-This recipe is good, but nougat has consistency of the gummy candy.
-I was looking for something different, more crunchy, I quess.
-If you have some good recipes of the perfect nougat please, please, please let me know, my family loves them.
+This recipe is good, but nougat has the consistency of the gummy candy.
+I was looking for something different, more crunchy, I guess.
+If you have some good recipes for the perfect nougat please, please, please let me know, my family loves them.

 - 1/2 cup dry cranberries